-- The system owner must have an approved and current WSP that includes water main or lead service line replacement projects or an approved SWSMP that includes water main replacement projects.
-The WSP cannot expire on or before November 30, 2023. - System owner must have control of the project site at each property (signed construction easements or signed agreements) or agreements that can be executed on receipt of funding.

-- Project must focus primarily on construction. - Complete service line replacement is required.
+- The system owner must have an approved and current WSP or an approved SWSMP.
+The WSP cannot expire on or before November 30, 2024.
+The SWSMP must be approved after November 30, 2018, to be considered current and approved.
+If the WSP or SWSMP needs to be updated or developed, the planning document must be included in the scope of work. - System owner must have control of the project site at each property (signed construction easements or signed agreements) or agreements that can be executed on receipt of funding. - Project must focus primarily on construction. - Complete service line replacement is required.
 No partial replacements unless a portion of the service line has been replaced in the past five years.
-Complete service line replacement is from the water main connection to the premise piping connection (inside or outside the building). - Must be able to start construction within 12 months of contract execution and complete project within 24 months of contract execution. - Applicants with an outstanding technical, managerial, or financial audit finding will not be eligible for a loan.
+Complete service line replacement is from the water-main connection to the premise piping connection (inside or outside the building). - Must be able to start construction within 12 months of contract execution and complete project within 24 months of contract execution.

+Applicants with an outstanding technical, managerial, or financial audit finding will not be eligible for a loan.